bonus material

 Copying Luca Barcelona

-One of my favorite calligraphers is the absolute grandmaster, Luca Barcelona.
-He started as a graffiti artist on the streets of Italy, but became so skilled that he now creates pieces for luxury brands around the world.
-I saw this piece on a photo of a surf board, and decided to copy it as an exercise in advanced lettering.
+One of my favorite calligraphers is the absolute grandmaster Luca Barcelona.
+He started as a graffiti artist on the streets of Italy, but became so skilled that he now creates pieces for major brands around the world.
+I saw this composition on a photo of a surf board, and decided to copy it as an exercise in advanced lettering.

 "Digitus Dei est hic" — "The Finger of God is here."